The new magnetar SGR J1830-0645 in outburst: Discussion

-We studied the evolutionary history of \src\, using a two-dimensional magneto-thermal code (\citealt{vpm12,vigano13}; Vigan\`o et al. submitted).
-We used crustal-confined models consisting of an initial poloidal dipolar field ($B_{\rm dip,in}$) plus a toroidal field ($B_{\rm tor,in}$), and assumed an equal amount of magnetic energy in the two components.
-The initial configuration that matches the current $P$ and $\dot{P}$ and the limit on $L_{{\rm X,q}}$ more closely comprises $B_{\rm dip,in}\sim10^{15}$\,G and $B_{\rm tor,in}\sim10^{16}$\,G. By modelling this evolution, we obtain a thermal age for \src\ of $\tau_{\rm th}\sim23$\,kyr, similar to its characteristic age.
-The good agreement between $\tau_{\rm th}$ and $\tau_{\rm c}$ is due to the fact that dissipation of the magnetic field is not yet substantial at this evolutionary stage.
-At later stages, $\tau_{\rm c}$ will overestimate the true age because the electromagnetic torque decreases in time due to magnetic field dissipation, while $\tau_{\rm th}$ usually remains consistent with the true age.
-The current quiescent bolometric luminosity is also expected to be just below our current upper limit.
+We studied the evolutionary history of \src\, using a two-dimensional magneto-thermal evolutionary model \citep{vpm12,vigano13,vigano20}.
+We used crustal-confined models consisting of an initial poloidal dipolar field ($B_{\rm dip,in}$) plus a toroidal field ($B_{\rm tor,in}$), and assumed for simplicity an equal amount of magnetic energy in the two components.
+We find that the evolution of an initial configuration with $B_{\rm dip,in}\sim10^{15}$\,G and $B_{\rm tor,in}\sim10^{16}$\,G provides a close match to the current $P$ and $\dot{P}$ after $\sim$23\,kyr.
+We thus obtain an age $\tau_{\rm th}\sim23$\,kyr for \src, similar to its characteristic age, and predict a quiescent bolometric thermal luminosity at $\tau_{\rm th}$ that would be just below our current upper limit on $L_{{\rm X,q}}$.
+The good agreement between $\tau_{\rm th}$ and $\tau_{\rm c}$ is due to the fact that the dissipation of the magnetic field is not yet substantial at this evolutionary stage.
+At later stages, $\tau_{\rm c}$ will overestimate the real age because the electromagnetic torque decreases in time due to magnetic field dissipation, while $\tau_{\rm th}$ usually remains consistent with the real age.

 From its properties and simulated history, we find that \src\ is a middle age magnetar that had a relatively strong magnetic energy at birth.
 The gray shaded region in Figure\,\ref{fig:discussion} shows the evolution of the spin period and luminosity of \src\ (taking into account uncertainties due to the assumption of light or heavy elements in the envelope), compared with current values for other magnetars.
-To model the evolutionary path of a magnetar, we need to match its $L_{{\rm X,q}}$, $P$ and $\dot{P}$ (or $B_{{\rm dip}}$) at once.
-The properties of \src\ at birth might be similar to those of \ctb, which is now at an earlier stage of a similar evolutionary scenario.
-On the other hand, \xte, although having a luminosity and spin period potentially falling on the same evolutionary path, has a magnetic field which is not compatible with this scenario, it is already lower at a younger age.
+This region encompasses also two other magnetars with rather different magnetic field strengths, \object[CXOU J171405.7-381031]{\ctb} and \object[XTE J1810-197]{\xte} (see the color scale in the figure).
+The properties of \src\ at birth were probably similar to those of \ctb, but different from those of \xte.
+Indeed, \ctb\ has a stronger magnetic field and a younger age than \src, and it might be now at an earlier stage of a similar evolutionary scenario.
+On the other hand, \xte\ is characterized by a luminosity and spin period that might be potentially compatible with those expected if this source were at an earlier stage of the same evolutionary path of \src, but its magnetic field is already smaller than that of \src.